For consumers For business

 Zalando Pre-Owned (Spain, Germany, Poland, France, Belgium, and The Netherlands)

-Zalando’s Pre-Owned is closing the gap between new and pre-owned clothes for European customers, all with unmatched convenience in the usual Zalando fashion.
+Zalando is offering pre-owned clothes for European customers, all with the usual convenience of Zalando’s services.

 AirRobe

-The fashion of today largely becomes the waste of tomorrow, and Australia-based AirRobe is tackling this urgent problem through tech innovation—creating a new way to shop and a new way to extend the life of your purchases.
+The fashion of today largely becomes the waste of tomorrow, and Australia-based AirRobe is tackling this urgent problem through tech innovation—creating a new way to shop and extend the life of your purchases.
+AirRobe saves details of the purchases you make online so you can later sell them on without the usual admin required when listing items for resale.

 Retykle

-The go-to place to buy and sell pre-loved maternity wear and kids’ clothing.
-Kids grow so fast, so second hand just makes sense for the little ones.
+The go-to place to buy and sell pre-loved maternitywear and kids’ clothing.
+Children grow so fast that buying and selling second-hand clothes for them just makes sense.

 Depop

-A peer-to-peer social shopping app, commonly used by fashion bloggers, where you can list items that you are selling, and purchase from other users.
+A peer-to-peer social shopping app commonly used by fashion bloggers where you can list your own items, and purchase from other users.

-Gain access to a large online community where you can buy and sell pre-loved clothing, boasting 25 million members, thousands of brands, and a whole lot of second hand style.
+Gain access to a large online community where you can buy and sell pre-loved clothing, boasting more than 25 million members, thousands of brands, and a whole lot of second hand style.

 Poshmark (US and Canada only)